-We saved $70 each month when we gave Time Warner Cable the boot!
-This was the first thing to go after our health insurance costs skyrocketed.
+We saved $70 each month when we finally said goodbye to cable!
 We got rid of cable before it was common to live off of Netflix and Hulu.
 People thought we were weird.
-However, we not only saved an extra $70 each month, but we also had the tv on less.
+However, we not only saved an extra $70 each month, but we also had the TV on less.
 HGTV and ESPN weren’t on in the background all the time.

 3. Home & Auto Insurance

 Here’s the crazy part: the deductible is exactly the same.
-No joke.
+No joke!
 We have the exact same deductible, but we pay almost $400 less per year.
 That’s $33 each month.
 I know that $33 is not a ton of money, but if you add it up to other savings then it helps you save some serious cash.

 5. Memberships and Subscriptions

 It’s easy to spend a lot of extra money each month on entertainment.
 It’s especially easy to spend that money if you have children that you feel like you have to entertain on the weekends.
 Did you know that your local library has DVDs to check out?
 Instead of spending $40 at the movies, stay home and watch a movie that you borrowed for free!
 You can even make popcorn, buy candy, and cuddle on the couch.

 8. Extra Groceries